benjmin-r/squeakyvessel.com/_posts/2015-03-22-mature-engineers.md

 thing for much too long already: Defining and really putting down my definition of maturity and technical leadership in software teams.

-Why do I want to capture my understanding of this?
-I strongly believe that in order to really think something through and most of all want to explain it to others, you must write it down.

-Why do I need to think this through?
-Because I'm convinced that I need to convey my notion of a mature team member succinctly in order to recruit and build a mature team.
+In order to get this finally sorted out, I'll lay out the aspects that together from a mature developer.

-### What Defines Mature Engineers?
+### What Defines Mature Developers?

 An engineer's maturity is mainly defined by their soft-skills, less so by their technical abilities and knowledge.